The cooperation-defection evolution on social networks: Introduction

-Under the evolutionary game theory framework the birth-death evolution can robustly define the evolutionary dynamics of pure Darwinian selection~\cite{champagnat2006unifying,simon2008stochastic,doebeli2017point}.
-To explain the emergence of cooperation it is mainly emphasised on the configurational arrangement of individuals in their residential areas where the total population size is always fixed over time.
-Assuming so, the derived rules of the analytically tractable model, based on the formalisms like Hamilton's rule \cite{ohtsuki2006simple,nowak2006five,rand2013human} as well as the static game property like Evolutionarily Stable Strategy \cite{santos2008social}, are able to figure out the ubiquitous character of cooperation.
-However, every rule has its own limitation, and they fail over long ranges of biological parameters~\cite{van1998unit}.
-Thereby, instead of emergence principle the emergence theory has been compelled to rely on some specific rules of limiting evolutionary cases, up until now.

 Based on the experimental outcome obtained by using both analytical procedure and algorithm method where the procedure and the method are derived through a trick of the putting mathematical tractability before empirical evidence in this article we infer that the intratype fitness of individual species is the key factor for cooperation enhancement and defection hindrance.
 A set of five self-explanatory observables clarifies the whole experimental outcome.
 In following the slightly non-conventional way our aim is to demonstrate that in the distinct mechanisms of cooperation and defection, natural cooperation is a principle of evolution.
+We strongly believe that a scientific explanation can be accomplished through a simple easier logical procedure, and a time consuming trick can also be replaced by an elegant trick.